-Honesty and integrity Applicants should refer to the Chemical Pathology Curriculum (pages 53 -54) and can provide evidence from the last 5 years of chemical pathology: certificate of good standing disciplinary procedures or adverse outcomes; health statement/declaration a portfolio documenting evidence of life-long learning or CPD or CME; revalidation/appraisal portfolio letters of appreciation.
-Equality and human rights (including disability, human rights, race, religion and ethnicity awareness and equal opportunities) You can demonstrate this with: • evidence of attendance at relevant courses (please provide details of course content) • feedback from patients and colleagues • statements from your referees • testimonials.
+Honesty and integrity Applicants should refer to the diagnostic neuropathology curriculum (appendix 1) and , from the last four years of training/practice in diagnostic neuropathology, provide evidence for the following: good professional standing disciplinary procedures or adverse outcomes; health statement/declaration a portfolio documenting evidence of life-long learning or CPD or CME; revalidation/appraisal portfolio letters of appreciation.
+Equality and human rights (including disability, human rights, race, religion and ethnicity awareness and equal opportunities) Applicants should refer to the diagnostic neuropathology curriculum (appendix 1) and can provide evidence from the last five years of diagnostic neuropathology practice: evidence of attendance at relevant courses (please provide details of course content) feedback from patients and colleagues statements from your referees testimonials.
 Data protection You can demonstrate this with: attendance at relevant courses (please provide details of course content) feedback from patients and colleagues your application and evidence being appropriately anonymised.